Serres

 Serres is one of the administrative and economic centers of Northern Greece.
 The city is situated in a fertile plain at an elevation of about 70 m, some 24 km northeast of the Strymon river and 69 km north-east of Thessaloniki, respectively.
-Serres' official municipal population was 76,817 in 2011 with the total number of people living in the city and its immediate surroundings estimated at around 100,000.
+Serres' official municipal population was 70,703 in 2021.

 The city is home to the Department of Physical Education and Sport Science of the Aristotle University of Thessaloniki (Τ.Ε.Φ.Α.Α. Σερρών) and the Serres Campus of the International Hellenic University (former "Technological Educational Institute of Central Macedonia"), composed of the Faculty of Engineering, the Faculty of Economics and Management, and the Department of Interior Architecture and Design.
 The head of the Faculty of Engineering of the International Hellenic University is located in Serres.